karma-786/TOR-CYBER-PT-03-2021-U-C/README.md

 # TOR-CYBER-PT-03-2021-U-C

-**Welcome to the UofT Cyber Security Bootcamp GitLab repo**
+**Welcome to the UofT Cyber Security Bootcamp**

-You can use the quick links below to access the correct class materials
+You can use the quick links below to access the solutions for the class materials

 |                    Unit                       | Homework Solutions |
 |:-------------------------------------------:  |:-----------------: |